ridcode/Word-count/README.md

-This program will take in a text file (file must be in plain text format) and output information about the text (word count, frequency of words, frequency of word lengths, unique words)
+This program will take in a text file (file must be in plain text format) and output information about the text.

 Instructions: